 The first vintage produced was in 1999.
 Each year harvest takes about 6 weeks due to all the “mini” harvests they make.
 Individual rows or parts of blocks are roped off based on when the fruit is ripe.
 Only that section is picked during each of these mini harvests.
 Every cluster is hand inspected several times – in the vineyard and when it reaches their sorting system within the winery.
 Over the years and with the use of additional technology – their sorting line has become one of the valley’s most impressive.
 Measuring some 85 feet in length – it includes two optical sorting machines.

-And the cave is kept immaculately clean – in part using a unique air refreshing system in which every night, the total volume of air contained within the cave is flushed out and replaced by cooler air that invariably appears due to the cooling influences of the San Pablo Bay to the south.
+And the cave is kept immaculately clean in part using a unique air refreshing system in which every night, the total volume of air contained within the cave is flushed out and replaced by cooler air that invariably appears due to the cooling influences of the San Pablo Bay to the south.

 Select Wines

 The 2008 Blankiet Estate Proprietary Red Wine Paradise Hills Vineyard is predominately Cabernet Sauvignon with some Merlot and small amounts of Petit Verdot and Cabernet Franc.
 It is dark ruby in color with sweet vanilla, hints of browned sugar and rich black fruit on the bouquet.
-This wine is lively from both the bouquet to on the palate.
+This wine is lively including both on the bouquet and on the palate.
 Compared to the 2007 vintage which is more refined, this is a bigger and more voluptuous wine.
 It shows a rich expression of their vineyards’ fruit with a generous depth of flavor.

 Blankiet’s 2009 Prince of Hearts Rosé is made from Merlot by saignée (bleeding juice from the tanks).
 This wine is aged entirely in new French oak.
 The oak is there but it’s not overwhelming as one might expect.
 The wine is dark salmon in the glass with a very slight amount of residual sugar left which is barely perceptible.
 This bouquet is clean and floral with notes of raspberry; for a rosé it is has plenty of weight and depth of flavor.